RAINFORD CHURCH OF ENGLAND PRIMARY SCHOOL

 The Headteacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in their implementation of the policy.

-Records of all reported serious incidents of misbehaviour including bullying and racism are recorded on CPOMS.
+The Headteacher keeps records of all reported serious incidents of misbehaviour including bullying. racism and homophobia

 The Role of the Class Teacher